Introduction to Unified Streaming

 The following flow diagram depicts components and their relations.

-cms unified transcode (jit) rule sets
+cms media processing (jit) rule sets

 | | /

-player --> cdn --> unified origin --> unified remix --> smil origin - ad networks
+player --> cdn --> manifest --> unified origin --> unified remix --> smil origin - ad networks

-| | \
+| edit | \

 [metrics] a/v sources broadcast epg